Skip to main content

 When am I going to the grocery store?
 I am going to the grocery store tonight.

 Correct the errors in subject-verb agreement in the following sentences.
 If there are no errors in subject-verb agreement, write OK.
-Copy the corrected sentence or the word OK on your own sheet of notebook paper.
+Copy the corrected sentence on the space below each sentence,

 1. My dog and cats chases each other all the time.